Previous Page Next Page

 The Snares of the Trapster!

-Captain America #108 Synopsis by Peter Silvestro
+Captain America (1968 series) #108 synopsis by reviewer Peter Silvestro

 As the story opens, Captain America is enjoying a workout designed by Tony Stark for SHIELD: dodging and swatting deadly missiles.
 His SHIELD keeper appears with an assignment … which Cap doesn't want to take, since he wants a life of his own instead of being on call all the time.
 He changes his tune quickly when he learns that the mission involves the disappearance of his beloved Sharon Carter, who went missing while delivering important info on Project Fireball.
 The agent hands Cap the tracker for her homing device and Cap heads out on the trail.